snbby/my-food-backend/README.md

 The workflow `.github/workflows/deploy-prod.yaml` runs on a remote runner.
 It builds new images, stores environment variables in a `.env` file, runs database migrations and finally restarts the stack with `docker compose up --detach django fastapi golang caddy`.

-## Local setup
+## Local Docker setup

-1. Clone the repository and create a `.env` file with environment variables:
+1. Clone the repository and create a `.env` file in root folder with environment variables:
 ```bash
 MYFOOD_DATABASE_HOST: postgres # For docker installation
 MYFOOD_DATABASE_PORT: 5432